 - For damage or misplacement of your baggage or personal effects caused by the airline or any other operator or accommodation provider, report the damage or misplacement to an appropriate official and obtain a written report, including any offer of settlement that they make.

 - For medical or dental claims please contact Allianz Partners as soon as practicable and ensure that you retain all reports, receipts, doctor’s certificates and other information.

 Important claims information

 We will pay all claims in New Zealand dollars.
 We will pay you unless you tell us to pay someone else.
 The rate of currency exchange that will apply is the rate at the time you incurred the expense.
-Depreciation will be applied to claims for Luggage and Personal Effects at such rates as reasonably determined by Allianz Global Assistance.
+Depreciation will be applied to claims for Luggage and Personal Effects at such rates as reasonably determined by Allianz Partners.
 If you can make a claim against someone in relation to a loss or expense covered under this policy and you do not get paid the full amount of your claim, we will make up the difference.
 You must claim from them first.

 Within New Zealand: 0800 486 686

 Australia Toll Free: 1 800 554 114